 What is harassment?

 There is no legally binding definition of bullying.
 Bullying is offensive, according to the Advisory, Conciliation, and Arbitration Service (Acas).
-Behaviour that is frightening, malicious, or insulting; an abuse or misuse of power by ways that undermine, demean, or harm the recipient.
+Behaviour that is frightening, malicious, or insulting; abuse or misuse of power in ways that undermine, demean, or harm the recipient.

 There is some overlap with harassment, which is undesired action that violates the dignity of another or creates an intimidating, hostile, demeaning, or offensive atmosphere for them.